Yandex Cloud

 1. Upload the demo_data2.csv file to the Object Storage bucket.

-2. Make sure the data from demo_data2.csv has been added to the target database:
+2. Verify that the data from demo_data2.csv has been loaded into the target database:

 1. Connect to db1 in the Managed Service for ClickHouse® target cluster.